 - Statement of Net Position: This statement presents information on the Authority's assets and liabilities, with the difference reported as net position.
-Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Authority is improving or deteriorating.

-- Statement of Revenues, Expenses, and Changes in Net Position: This statement presents information showing how the Authority's net position changed during the most recent fiscal year.
+Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Authority is improving or deteriorating. - Statement of Revenues, Expenses, and Changes in Net Position: This statement presents information showing how the Authority's net position changed during the most recent fiscal year.
 All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of the cash flows.
-Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods (e.g., earned but unused vacation leave).

-- Statement of Cash Flows: This statement reports cash and cash equivalent activities for the year resulting from operating, capital, and related activities.
+Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods (e.g., earned but unused vacation leave). - Statement of Cash Flows: This statement reports cash and cash equivalent activities for the year resulting from operating, capital, and related activities.

-The basic enterprise fund financial statements are found on pages 9 through 11 of this report.
+The basic enterprise fund financial statements are found on pages 10 through 12 of this report.

 Notes to the financial statements.
 The notes provide additional information that is essential to a full understanding of the data provided in the financial statements.
-The notes to the financial statements can be found on pages 12 through 40 of this report.
+The notes to the financial statements can be found on pages 13 through 40 of this report.

 Required supplementary information.
-This report also includes required supplementary information concerning the Authority's progress in funding its obligation to provide pension benefits to its employees.
-It is located immediately following the notes to financial statements on pages 41 through 48.
+This report also includes required supplementary information concerning the Authority's progress in funding its obligation to provide pension and other post-employment benefits to its employees.
+It is located immediately following the notes to financial statements on pages 41 through 47.

-Financial Highlights of FYE 2020
+Financial Highlights of FYE 2022

-- The assets and deferred outflows of the Authority exceeded its liabilities and deferred inflows at the close of FYE 2020 by \$23,587 (net position), a \$2,102,802 decrease compared to last fiscal year. - Total liabilities increased by \$306,208 in FYE 2020.
-Although net long-term liabilities decreased by \$260,964, net current liabilities increased by \$566,902. - Total operating revenues increased by \$245,426 when compared to FYE 2019.
-This is due primarily to an increase in tipping fees effective in FYE 2020. - Total operating expenses increased by \$171,443 when compared to FYE 2019.
-Total nonoperating expenses increased significantly by \$1,623,965 due to landfill closure activity.
+- The liabilities and deferred inflows of the Authority exceeded its assets and deferred outflows liabilities and deferred inflows at the close of FYE 2022 by \$2,965,541 (net position), reflecting a \$875,978 reduction in negative net position from FYE 2021, as restated. - Total liabilities increased by \$369,753 in FYE 2022, reflective of an increase in net long-term liabilities of \$200,878, and an increase of net current liabilities by \$168,875. - Total revenues decreased by \$144,033 when compared to FYE 2021, as restated.
+This is due primarily to a decrease of approximately \$112,000 in commercial tipping fees relative to the prior year.
+The Authority also recognized a loss on certain of its investments of \$23,411 in FYE 2022. - Total expenses increased by \$2,412,460 when compared to FYE 2021, primarily attributable to a increase in landfill closure and post-closure monitoring expense of \$2,099,488 and an increase in operational expenses of \$340,431.
 This increase is detailed further in the Financial Analysis section of the discussion.